Middle School Curriculum Guide

 Prerequisite: Math 6

-Grade 7 Pre-Algebra is the bridge between Math 6 and Algebra I. This course is designed for students who benefit from a more supportive pace and need more guidance.
+Grade 7 Pre-Algebra is the bridge between Math 6 and Algebra I. This course is designed for students to master foundational concepts and explore algebraic ideas.
 Topics include proportional reasoning, writing, solving, and graphing equations and inequalities, data explorations, and geometric constructions.
 Surface Area and volume will be further developed in the study of cylinders, cones, spheres, and prisms.

 Prerequisite: Math 6, Grade of an A or higher in Math 6.
 Teacher recommendation required